cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 ```
 JDK 8:    60ms
 JDK 9:   215ms
+JDK 11:   ??ms
 JDK 12:  111ms
 JDK 13*:  86ms
 ```

 What we see here is that the overhead in JDK 9 was pretty hefty, and that we're now down to more acceptable numbers.
-Still a small regression compared to the JDK 8 `StringBuilder` approach in bootstrap times, but remember that this unlocks some potentially significant throughput improvements.
-There are always trade-offs involved, and historically the JVM favor throughput (and latency) over startup and footprint.
+Still a small regression compared to the JDK 8 `StringBuilder` approach in bootstrap times.
+A small price to pay for better peak performance, probably..
+There are always trade-offs involved, and historically the JVM favors throughput (and latency) over startup and footprint.

 ### Show you some outrageous numbers